-Figure 05 : Bergognone - Christ Carrying the Cross
+Figure 05: Bergognone - Christ Carrying the Cross

-It is compared to similar works, such as a painting by Bergognone for the Certosa di Pavia, dated around 1491.
-Given the impossibility of establishing a chronological order for these two works, the question of the precedence of one over the other could not be clarified.
+It is compared to similar works, such as a painting by Bergognone for the Certosa di Pavia15, dated around 1491.
+Given the impossibility of establishing a chronological order for these two works16, the question of the precedence of one over the other could not be clarified.

-• The Drawing and The Last Supper: The Venice Drawing, considered by Kenneth Clark as a preliminary study for a more elaborate composition, is often linked to preparatory studies for The Last Supper, whose creative process is believed to have begun around 1488-90 and concluded around 1497.
-According to P.C.
-Marani, these two Passion works capture moments of intense tension and drama.
-He suggests that the Drawing, though presented as a 'ritratto di spalla', could have a connection to the apostles (Bambach, C. 2003).
-However, he notes that the studies for the apostles in The Last Supper were created with different techniques, specifically black and red chalk on standard paper, which do not correspond to the technique used for the Drawing.

-This theory was also supported by its former owner, Giuseppe Bossi, who reproduced it in 1810 in his book on The Last Supper.

-• The Drawing and Leonardo's Anatomical Studies: According to Carlo Pedretti (1979), the Drawing highlights the dorsal, neck, and arm muscles, illustrating that, at that time, Leonardo was engaged in anatomical studies (infra p.
+- The Venice Drawing and The Last Supper A Suggested Connection: The Drawing of the Head of Christ from the Accademia in Venice is frequently compared to the preparatory studies for The Last Supper 17.
+In 1810, Giuseppe Bossi, then the owner of the drawing, published it in his work 'Del Cenacolo di Leonardo da Vinci', associating it with the apostle James the Greater.
+Carlo Pedretti (1983) briefly suggested a connection with the figure of Thomas, while Pietro C. Marani (1992) compared the Drawing to a sheet from the Albertina depicting Saint Peter, highlighting their stylistic and expressive similarities.
+He identified a possible link with the Last Supper project, although the dating remains uncertain.
+However, both P.C.
+Marani and C. Bambach (2003) noted a significant technical difference: the Venice Drawing is executed in metalpoint, whereas the known studies for The Last Supper are made in black and red chalk 18.
+This makes a direct preparatory function unlikely.
+In summary, the drawing may reflect a parallel exploration of Passion figures, without any formal connection to the Milanese fresco. - The Drawing and Leonardo's Anatomical Studies: According to Carlo Pedretti (1979), the Drawing highlights the dorsal, neck, and arm muscles, illustrating that, at that time, Leonardo was engaged in anatomical studies (infra p.
 68).
-He adds that: "Other versions show the subject in the opposite direction, but always according to the principle introduced by Leonardo of showing Christ from the shoulder with his head turned toward the viewer.
-These school works reflect well Leonardo's intentions regarding the setting of the human figure, where the dorsal muscles, shoulders, and neck prefigure the same anatomical studies by Leonardo from 1510".
+He adds that: "Other versions show the subject in the opposite direction, but always according to the principle introduced by Leonardo of showing Christ from the shoulder with his head turned toward the viewer. {...} where the dorsal muscles, shoulders, and neck prefigure the same anatomical studies by Leonardo from 1510".

-Summary: this 'problematic' drawing of Christ's head being pulled by the hair illustrates the 'ritratto di spalla'.
-It captures the moment when the subject turns toward the viewer, revealing the character's thoughts with intense expressiveness.
-Although a link with 'The Last Supper' is plausible, it is not confirmed; this drawing remains a remarkable example of Leonardo's anatomical studies, highlighting the muscles of the neck and back.
+Summary: This 'problematic' drawing of the head of a Christ pulled by the hair illustrates the 'ritratto di spalla'.
+It captures the moment when the subject turns toward the viewer, revealing, with intense expressiveness, the inner thoughts of the figure.
+Although the connection with The Last Supper is plausible but unconfirmed, it is supported by the fact that both the Drawing and The Last Supper depict scenes from the Passion, and are therefore thematically very close.
+This drawing stands as a remarkable example of Leonardo's anatomical studies, highlighting the muscles of the neck and back.

-- 13 : Marani, P.C.
-(1992), Leonardo & Venice, p.346. - 14 : (infra p.
-70). - 15 : Bergognone, Christ Carrying the Cross (1491/97) Oil on panel (166 x 118cm) Pavia Pinacoteca Malaspina. - 16: Pedretti, C. (1979), L'Almanacco Italiano 1979, pp. 236-242. - 17 : Bambach, C. (2003), Leonardo Master Draftsman, p.
-423s. - 18 : Marani, P.C.
+^{14 :} Marani, P.C.
+(1992), Leonardo & Venice, p.346.

+^{15 :} Bergognone, Christ Carrying the Cross (1491/97) - Oil on panel (166 x 118cm) - Pavia - Pinacoteca Malaspina.

+^{16:} Pedretti, C. (1979), L'Almanacco Italiano 1979, pp. 236-242.

+^{17 :} Marani, P.C.
+(1992), Leonardo & Venice, p.
+344.

+^{18 :} Marani, P.C.
 (1992), Leonardo & Venice, p.
 344.